By CHRISTIAN ROSELUND

 Additionally, our sole public transit agency is a state agency.
 Both factors mean that the point of responsibility for many of the actions that would allow us to create the necessary infrastructure is at the state level.

-To date, the Raimondo administration has show limited vision regarding progressive transportation policies that would enable us to reduce emissions, and the position of RIDOT director Peter Alviti toward all forms of transportation infrastructure that aren’t automotive has been openly hostile.
+To date, the Raimondo administration has shown limited vision regarding progressive transportation policies that would enable us to reduce emissions, and the position of RIDOT director Peter Alviti toward all forms of transportation infrastructure that aren’t automotive has been openly hostile.

 We need a vision of transportation infrastructure investment that is very different from the one that we have today, and the Raimondo administration needs to change its ways and act decisively if it’s to lead on this issue.